artursniegowski/Mastering_Django_through_Projects/README.md

 Each project in the repository is designed to increase in difficulty, providing a structured and progressive learning experience.
 The projects are built with Django and Django REST framework and cover a variety of topics such as API development, back-end development, and full-stack development.
 By completing these projects, you can gain a deeper understanding of Django, including its architecture, best practices, and how to effectively use it to build robust and scalable web applications.
 Additionally, you can develop skills in testing and debugging. </br>
 The API projects, in particular, are designed to be RESTful, adhering to best practices and industry standards.
 This repository is meant for experienced developers looking to hone their skills.
 Mastering Django through Projects is an excellent resource for anyone looking to improve their Django knowledge and become a more effective Django developer.</br>

+## Important
+If you choose to clone this repository, be aware that it also contains submodules.
+To fetch them as well, you need to run these commands: </br>
+`git submodule init` </br>
+`git submodule update` </br>

 ## 01-Django_polls_reusable_app
 Polls is a Django app to conduct web-based polls.
 For each question, visitors can choose between a fixed number of answers.
 It is an example of using Django-apps as pacakages.
 The poll-App includes also Django unity test cases.</br>